ADSelfService Plus in action

 - Each authenticator comes with its own group of settings.
 Enter the appropriate information in each field.

 - For authenticators like Google, Microsoft, and TOTP, just click Enable.

 Step 3: Enable multi-factor authentication for macOS

-- Go to Configuration → Self-Service → Multi-factor Authentication → MFA/TFA Settings.
+- Go to Configuration → Self-Service → Multi-factor Authentication → MFA for Endpoints.